igrowbeards/homebrew/RPG.md

   Damage is dealt first to hit points `HP` and then to `STR`.
   "Cannon fodder" enemies usually do not take `STR` damage, and are simply slain when their hit points are exhausted.

+#### Initiative
+  At the beginning of any other scenario where timing and the order of actions is important the characters and NPCs involved can roll an initiative check to determine the order of their actions.
+  Scenarios such as combat where the action continues for more than one round of actions just repeat the process.
+  An initiative check is an `AGL` check, with the entities with the highest results going first.

+  In cases where one side or another in a situation is caught by surprise the GM will usually rule that the surprised character, NPC, or group automatically goes last.
+In certain more extreme cases the surprised group may not get a turn at all.

+  Optionally If the group desires faster gameplay the initial initiative results can just be used throughout the encounter, without re-rolling each round.

 #### Dual Wielding